karenbennis/Xy/technology.md

 # Technologies Used

 ## Data Cleaning and Analysis
-The following will be used to clean the data and perform an exploratory analsis.
+The following will be used to clean the data and perform an exploratory analysis.

 - PySpark
 - Pandas